REQUIRED COURSES for Medical, Dental, or Veterinary Schools

 If your plan is to delay entrance to medical/dental/vet schools with a "gap year" or more between graduation and matriculation, this creates much more curricular flexibility and you can work out several paths in consultation with an advisor.
 If you are pointing towards entering medical/dental/vetschool immediately following graduation, the following courses should be completed before spring term of junior year, the optimum time to take the required MCAT admission test.

 The courses listed below are considered an adequate minimum basic preparation by most schools, although a few schools have additional course requirements.
 To obtain information about specific schools, refer to the current edition of the Medical School Admission Requirements, Admission Requirements of U.S. and Canadian Dental Schools; and Veterinary Medical School Requirements for required and recommended courses; these editions are available in the Health Professions Program office/resource center.
 You can also consult our summary document that reviews several features of specific medical schools, including course requirements.
-This has been updated for 2013-14 admissions, so you should double-check the specific requirements of schools you are interested in, as they can change without notice.
+This was last updated for 2013-14 admissions, so you should double-check the specific requirements of schools you are interested in, as they can change without notice.

-Two (2) terms are required by most schools Writing 5 and First-Year Seminar are satisfactory.
+Two (2) terms are required by most schools.
+Writing 5 and First-Year Seminar are satisfactory.

 Note: Students are encouraged to take additional courses that stress critical analysis of writing and literature, as this competency is stressed on the MCAT exam.